Likgiltig/topic/README.md

 ## Important Notes

--   **Data Loss Warning:** **Crucially, if you forget the password used with `topic_pw.py` or lose/modify the original image used with `topic_img.py`, the hidden and encrypted data will be permanently unrecoverable.** Store your passwords securely and keep a safe, unmodified copy of the original image if using the image-based method.
+-   **Data Loss Warning:** **If you forget the password used with `topic_pw.py` or lose/modify the original image used with `topic_img.py`, the hidden and encrypted data will be permanently unrecoverable.** Store your passwords securely and keep a safe, unmodified copy of the original image if using the image-based method.

--   **Image Format:** The scripts work best with lossless image formats like PNG.
-Using lossy formats like JPG after embedding can corrupt the hidden data.
-The scripts convert images to RGBA PNG internally for embedding.
+-   **Image Format:** The scripts only works on PNG files since it is lossless, if the image file only has 3 color channels it will convert it to RGBA PNG before embedding to utilize the alpha channel.

 -   **Image Capacity:** The amount of data you can hide depends on the size of the cover image.
 Hiding large files requires large images.
 The scripts include checks for available space.